-- Student competitors must be enrolled in a high school in one of grades 9-12 for the current academic school year - or if home-schooled, be of high school standing. - Each team must consist of 4 students, and each school may send only one team.
-In addition to the 4 students, teams may optionally send one alternate. - All team members must attend the same high school. - Each team must be accompanied by an advisor who is a faculty member at the team's high school OR a parent/guardian of one of the team members. - Each team should designate a team captain, who will be responsible for answering bonus questions.
+- Student competitors must be enrolled in a high school (grades 9-12) for the current academic school year or if home-schooled, be of high school standing. - Each team must consist of 4 students, and each school may send up to two teams.
+In addition to the 4 students, teams may optionally send one alternate. - Alternates can attend the tournament, whether schools attend in-person or virtual, but cannot participate unless a team member is sick or unable to compete.
+Before the start of a round in the Econ Bowl (either virtual or in-person), alternates may "sub in" for a team member for a round with clear verbal approval from the NET team. - All team members must attend the same high school.
+Exceptions must be explicitly approved in writing by the NET Team. - Each team must be accompanied by an advisor who is a faculty member at the team's high school OR a parent/guardian of one of the team members. - Each team should designate a team captain, who will be responsible for answering bonus questions during the Econ Bowl and receiving all communication leading up the event.